wagnerptr/wagnerptr/README.md

 - 👋 Hi, I’m @wagnerptr
 - 👀 I’m interested in full-stack web development.
 - 🌱 I’m currently learning with the https://www.theodinproject.com/
-- 💞️ I’m not looking for collaborate at the moment, Ijust started to learn.
+- 💞️ I’m not looking for collaborate at the moment, I just started to learn.
 - 📫 How to reach me: wagnerptr@gmail.com

 <!---